openstack/manila/doc/source/configuration/shared-file-systems/drivers/hpe-3par-share-driver.rst

    setting is used (the default), files may be left behind in the File Store.
    Prior to Mitaka, removal of obsolete share directories and files that have been stranded would require tools outside of OpenStack/Manila.
-In Mitaka and later, the driver mounts the File Store to remove the deleted share’s subdirectory and files.
+In Mitaka and later, the driver mounts the File Store to remove the deleted share's subdirectory and files.
 For SMB/CIFS share, it requires the ``hpe3par_cifs_admin_access_username`` and ``hpe3par_cifs_admin_access_password`` configuration.
 If the mount and